moliver28/research-handbook/content/job-families/security/security-operations.md

 - Experience with Google Cloud Platform (preferred) or Amazon Web Services
 - Substantial knowledge of the Linux operating system
 - Technical knowledge of systems in a multi-tenant, cloud environment
-- Experience with one or more programming languages (Python and either Ruby, Go, or PHP)
+- Proficiency with one or more programming languages (Python or Ruby is required, other popular programming languages are a bonus)
 - Demonstrated experience with running systems at scale
 - You are a team player and enjoy collaborating with cross-functional teams
 - You are a great communicator